CortexVideoServices/Deploy/README.md

 Deployment tools
 ================
-In this repository, you can find the Dockerfile and docker-compose files to help you deploy sample applications.
-It can also be a good example for your own application based on the Cortex Video Services.
+Please find the Dockerfile and docker-compose files to help you deploy sample applications.
+It can be a good example upstart to understand and build your own application based on the Cortex Video Services.

 Get started
 -----------

-At first you need clone this repo:
+Clone this repo:

     git clone https://github.com/CortexVideoServices/Deploy.git ./cvs
     cd ./cvs